 Only you are responsible for how you feel.

 Tough to swallow, but true.

-And you see, the goal of the whole scenario in most cases, is to restore the relationship with Negative Nancy where possible — not make things worse or rid Nancy, just the negative part!
+And you see, the goal in most cases, is to restore the relationship with Negative Nancy where possible — not make things worse or rid Nancy, just the negative part!